codingmonkeys/SubEthaEdit-Modes/Documentation/ExampleMode/README.md

 ### <a name="AdditionalFiles"></a> Additional Files
 Additionally to the mode format specific files the mode bundle can contain custom files like Release notes or a Read me.
 The file that is used for template content has a custom name by which it is referenced in the [ModeSettings.xml][ModeSettings_xml].
-Files that are used for symbol icons in the function popup are also referenced by name in [RegexSymbols.xml][RegexSymbols_xml].
+Files that are used as symbol icons in the symbol popup are also referenced by name in [RegexSymbols.xml][RegexSymbols_xml].